Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_firmware.md

 * Upload and install that file on the Duet through Duet Web Control
 * Send M115 and check the response to confirm that you are running version 3.0 firmware
 * You can then upgrade to version 3.01 or later firmware.
+* If you are updating from v1.x, update to v2.05.1 first.
+We've tested back to v1.21

 ## File locations on the Duet SD card